-Give recognition to Michigan individuals, living or decreased, who over the years, have distinguished themselves in registered trapshooting competitions by winning at State, Zone, Satellite Grand and Grand American events;
+– Giving recognition to Michigan individuals, living and deceased, who over the years, have distinguished themselves in registered trapshooting competitions by winning events at State, Zone, Satellite Grand and Grand American levels;